 • Legal Restrictions: Laws designed to prevent unauthorized access to computer networks and protect against fraud simultaneously create barriers for family members seeking to retrieve a decedent’s digital assets.
 The evolving legal landscape necessitates clear permissions for fiduciaries in estate plans to navigate these restrictions.

 • Data Privacy Laws: Regulations restrict online service providers from disclosing electronic communications to anyone other than the original owner without explicit consent.
-Without such consent, heirs may be denied access to cloud-stored emails, photos, and other content, potentially leading to expensive legal battles for access.
+Without such permission, heirs may be denied access to cloud-stored emails, photos, and other content, potentially leading to expensive legal battles for access.

 These challenges emphasize the importance of incorporating digital assets into estate planning, ensuring heirs can access and inherit digital legacies without undue financial or legal complications.